*All Orders 4/19-4/27 Will Ship 4/28*

 Olive oil has tons of benefits, but chances are you don’t know what they are.

-I really didn’t know the benefits myself until I started this company and threw myself (well, not literally) into the olive oil sphere and learned everything I could.
+I didn’t know the benefits until I started this company, threw myself (well, not literally) into the olive oil sphere, and learned everything I could.

 So then, why is olive oil good for you?

-Well, if somebody asks you why you choose olive oil over butter, my goal here is for you to be able to give them a concrete answer.
+Well, if somebody asks you why you choose olive oil over butter, I aim for you to give them a concrete answer.

-Read below to find out 10 useful benefits of olive oil you should be aware of.
+Read below to learn 10 functional benefits of olive oil.

 1. Olive Oil Contributes to a Balanced Diet

-Again, fats are not the enemy (but some clarification on this in a little bit).
+Again, fats are not the enemy (but some clarification on this briefly).

 Fats are an essential part of our diets.
 Without a healthy source of fat, our bodies wouldn’t be able to break down essential nutrients.

-Certain vitamins like Vitamin A, D, and E are fat-soluble.
+Certain vitamins, like vitamins A, D, and E, are fat-soluble.
 However, our bodies do not produce their own fatty acids.
-This means without help from fat like olive oil, we would not be able to absorb them.
+This means we could not absorb them without help from fats like olive oil.

-Olive oil can provide energy for our bodies and assists in cell development.
-As a healthy fat, olive oil can also promote nutrient absorption and help our bodies perform daily functions.
+Olive oil provides energy for our bodies and assists in cell development.
+As a healthy fat, it can also promote nutrient absorption and help our bodies perform daily functions.

-Essentially, wiithout healthy sources of fat like olive oil, our bodies would not function to their fullest potential.
+Without healthy fat sources like olive oil, our bodies would not function to their fullest potential.

 2. It Does Not Contain Trans Fats or Saturated Fats

-There are several types of fats you’ve most likely heard of, even if you may not know what they mean.
+You’ve most likely heard of several types of fats, even if you may not know what they mean.
 Olive oil, a monounsaturated fat, is only one of them.

 But not all fats are created equal.